1 Day Zooming through Zürich

 Is Switzerland Worth the Hype?

-The four days I spent zooming through Lauterbrunnen, Interlaken, and Zürich were not nearly enough, and I’ll surely be booking a flight back as soon as the moment is right.
+The 4 days I spent zooming through Lauterbrunnen, Interlaken, and Zürich were not nearly enough, and I’ll surely be booking a flight back as soon as the moment is right.
 I’ve raved about the merits of Switzerland to all my friends and family and the same message is true for you: visit Switzerland and you will not be disappointed!

 Previous